Frost and Protection for Sensitive Plants

 Read more from Farmer Fred about selecting lights for frost protection.

 - Wrap trunks of tender trees if a hard freeze is expected, using towels, blankets, rags, or pipe insulation.

 - Harvest ripe citrus fruit.
 Generally both green and ripe fruit are damaged below 30°, but there is some variation by species (refer to chart in UC ANR Publication 8100, PDF, Frost Protection for Citrus and Other Subtropicals).

-At the Fair Oaks Horticulture Center we use these guidelines for protecting our citrus trees when temperatures are predicted to drop below:
+At the Fair Oaks Horticulture Center we use the following guidelines for protecting our citrus trees when temperatures are predicted to drop BELOW:

 After a frost

 - Identify damage: dark brown or black leaves and twigs.
 Learn more about the difference between chilling injury and frost/freeze injury.

 - Wait to prune out damage until after danger of frost has passed, and new growth begins in spring.
 Damaged leaves/branches help protect the plant crown and roots.